Quasi-convergence of stability conditions: Semiorthogonal decompositions from paths

 The remarkable fact about $\Stab_\Lambda(\cD)$ is that it has a natural structure of a complex manifold such that the projection map $\pi:\Stab_\Lambda(\cC)\to \Hom(\Lambda,\bC)$ is holomorphic.
-This property is sometimes called the deformation property and was originally proven by Bridgeland \cite{Br07} for prestability conditions satisfying an additional technical condition.
+This property is sometimes called the deformation property and was originally proven by Bridge\-land \cite{Br07} for pre-stability conditions satisfying an additional technical condition.
 Stability conditions enjoy a stronger deformation property than the original one proven in \cite{Br07}.
 We refer to \cite{Bayer_short} for details.

 We have written $\Stab_\Lambda(\cD)$ above for the space of stability conditions satisfying the support property with respect to a fixed $v:K_0(\cD)\twoheadrightarrow \Lambda$.
 However, whenever a stability condition is mentioned such a $v:K_0(\cD)\twoheadrightarrow\Lambda$ is implicit.
 Consequently, we may write $\Stab(\cD)$ instead.